 The speciality carp pan is characteristic for the Dojran region.
 It is one of the offered rich recipes and part of the heritage and tradition of this region.
 Needed ingredients: 1 of 2 kg carp, 2 kg onions, 3-4 tomatoes, 1 tablespoon flour, 1 tablespoon red pepper, oil, parsley, salt, black pepper.

-The baklava is a speciality that adorns the table of every Christian family during Christmas Eve dinner.
-The baklava is also the major dish in the Islamic feast of Ramadan Bairam when the guests are treated, and was once part of any family celebration or a Feast day of a Saint..
+The baklava is a specialty that adorns the table of every Christian family during Christmas Eve dinner.
+The baklava is also the major dish in the Islamic feast of Ramadan Bairam when the guests are treated and were once part of any family celebration or a Feast day of a Saint.
 Needed ingredients: For the dough: 1 kg filo for baklava, 500 g walnuts- chopped, 200 g semolina, 150 ml oil.
 For the sorbet: 2 kg sugar, 1 l water, 2 bags of vanilla sugar, 1 lemon.

 Yeast is put in a bowl with a little water, salt and sugar are added and mixed until the ingredients become melted.
-In a deeper bowl flour is put together with yeast, water and mixed eggs are added and dough is kneaded.
-Dough is nicely kneaded until it becomes smooth and it is left covered with a towel, for about an hour to reach.
-Reached dough is divided into 5 balls.
+In a deeper bowl flour is put together with yeast, water, and mixed eggs are added and the dough is kneaded.
+The dough is nicely kneaded until it becomes smooth and it is left covered with a towel, for about an hour to reach.
+The reached dough is divided into 5 balls.
 Each ball of dough is being rolled on a floured background and sprayed with a little oil and chopped cheese and then rolled in scrolls.
-Crusts are lined up like snail, starting from the middle of round and covered with oil casserole with no.30.
+Crusts are lined up like a snail, starting from the middle of the round and covered with oil casserole with no.30.
 Each new rolled crust is spirally arranged around the last crust.
-Such prepared banica is covered and left to reach about half an hour.
+Such a prepared banica is covered and left to reach about half an hour.
 Reached banica is sprayed with a little oil and baked in a pre-heated oven at 180 degrees for about 45 minutes.